Martin Bibla

-Martin John Bibla (born October 4, 1979) is a former American football guard.
-He was drafted by the Atlanta Falcons in the fourth round of the 2002 NFL Draft.
-He played college football at the University of Miami.
+Martin John Bibla (born October 4, 1979) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Miami Hurricanes and was selected by the Atlanta Falcons in the fourth round of the 2002 NFL draft.

-Bibla has also been a member of the Denver Broncos, Philadelphia Soul, BC Lions, Las Vegas Locomotives, Omaha Nighthawks, and Sacramento Mountain Lions.
+Bibla was also a member of the Denver Broncos, Philadelphia Soul, BC Lions, Las Vegas Locomotives, Omaha Nighthawks, and Sacramento Mountain Lions.

-Early years
+Early life

 Bibla started his football career on the line at Crestwood High School in Pennsylvania, graduating in 1997.

 Professional career

 Atlanta Falcons

-Bibla was drafted by the Atlanta Falcons in the fourth round of the 2002 NFL Draft, and played for the Falcons until being released in August 2005.
+Bibla was drafted 116th overall by the Atlanta Falcons in the fourth round of the 2002 NFL draft, and played for the Falcons until being released in August 2005.

 Denver Broncos

 Bibla was signed by the Denver Broncos in January 2006 but was released.

 Philadelphia Soul

 He played two seasons for the Philadelphia Soul before the Arena Football League cancelled the 2009 season.

 BC Lions

 Bibla was signed by the BC Lions of the Canadian Football League on April 28, 2009.
 He left the team after one practice and was cut on June 25, 2009.